chwoda1/slackbot-vulnerbot/README.md

 ### NOTE:
 	Starting with four questions, I knew I wanted the first two questions to be in depth, very useful data that may require some reading.
-	If someone was researching apple security flaws or wanted a list of high profile vulnerabilities, they could get a comprehensive list of them quickly using the National Vulnerability Database and Vulnerbot.
+	If someone was researching Apple security flaws or wanted a list of high profile vulnerabilities, they could get a comprehensive list of them quickly using the National Vulnerability Database and Vulnerbot.
 With the remaining two questions, I wanted them to be a quick yes or no question.
 Instead of having to run a google search, you could simply type it into a slack message quickly and figure out the information you needed to know.